fullPage.js Best Alternatives

 There are a few libraries out there you can use instead of fullPage.js, however, I would say there’s none as complete and as reliable as fullPage.js is.
 And there’s a reason for that.

-fullPage.js has the advantage of being maintained full-time by the main developer, Alvaro Trigo, and having a small team of people working on it too.
-From the excellent and fast support persons to the team working on WordPress plugins or wrappers for different front-end frameworks.
+fullPage.js has the advantage of being maintained full-time by the main developer, Alvaro Trigo, and having a small team of people working on it, too, from the excellent and fast support persons to the team working on WordPress plugins or wrappers for different front-end frameworks.

 On top of that, it has plenty of extensions you can use to change the default animation or to add more features.